getpelican/pelican/README.rst

 Pelican currently supports:

 * Blog articles and pages
+* Comments

+  * via a pelican plugin (`Pelican Comment System`_)
-* Comments, via an external service (Disqus).
+  * via an external service (Disqus).
 (Please note that while useful, Disqus is an external service, and thus the comment data will be somewhat outside of your control and potentially subject to data loss.)

 * Theming support (themes are created using Jinja2_ templates)
 * PDF generation of the articles/pages (optional)
 * Publication of articles in multiple languages